-The Spiritual Ministry Department provides resources and support for patients and their families as they become participants in research protocols.
+The Spiritual Care Department provides resources and support for patients and their families as they become participants in research protocols.
 The word "spiritual" can have many meanings.
-"Ministry" is assisting persons to relate with the holy, the divine, and the sacred.
+"Care" is assisting persons to relate with the holy, the divine, and the sacred.
 Whether acute or chronic, illness and diagnosis can raise many questions about meaning, purpose, and the future, including anticipated crises.

 This information is prepared specifically for patients taking part in clinical research at the NIH Clinical Center at the National Institutes of Health.
 It may not apply to individuals who are patients elsewhere.
 If you have questions about the information presented here, talk to a member of your health care team.